Johnny Torres: Professional

-At the end of the MISL season, Torres briefly returned to the MLS, playing four games with the Chicago Fire when the team was decimated with injuries in 2002.
+At the end of the MISL season, Torres briefly returned to MLS, playing four games with the Chicago Fire when the team was decimated with injuries in 2002.
 However, he left the Fire and moved to the Minnesota Thunder of the A-League, now known as the United Soccer League (USL) First Division.
 Torres played both the 2002 and 2003 outdoor seasons with the Thunder.

 While playing outdoor soccer with the Thunder, Torres also played indoor soccer with the Milwaukee Wave of the MISL.
 However, in May 2004, he signed with the Wave's parent organization, also known as the Milwaukee Wave.
 This organization fields two teams, the indoor Milwaukee Wave of the MISL and outdoor Milwaukee Wave United of the USL.
 This would allow Torres to play both indoor and outdoor soccer with the same organization rather than bouncing between Milwaukee and Minnesota from summer to winter.
 To sign Torres, the Wave United traded forward Dan Antoniuk to the San Diego Sockers for a 2005 fourth round draft pick.

 In 2004 Torres was named to USL All-League First Team, having scored 11 goals in 28 games with the Wave United.
 Torres was a member of the 2005 MISL championship Milwaukee Wave which swept the Cleveland Force in two games.
 He tore the MCL in his right knee during the 2005–2006 season.
 In 2010, he made his return to indoor soccer, with the Omaha Vipers of the MISL.